dpbahena/automata/README.md

 ./cellautomata 800 1057 1599 40

-This way, the time to produce a matrix 40 times as the display dimensions is reduce.
+This way, the time to produce a matrix 40 times the display dimensions is reduce.